The problems with beliefs

 However, beliefs have no bilateral symmetry requirements; although one can believe in knowledge, one can obtain knowledge without owning beliefs; although one certainly accepts their own beliefs, not all things accepted require beliefs.

 Consider that if one defined belief to incorporate all forms of thought, then the word belief would become tautological and meaningless, not to mention that knowledge and experience would fall as a subset of belief.
 Need I remind the reader that words differ not only in their spelling, but in their meanings?
-The following gives examples of non-beliefs:
+The following gives examples of words that many people use to support their beliefs but can also support non-beliefs:

 Acceptance: Although belief requires some form of acceptance, not all things accepted require belief (beliefs have no bilateral symmetry requirements).
 Examples: I can accept the premise of a fictional story, but I do not for one moment believe in it.
 I can accept a scientific hypothesis without believing in it.
 Computers accept data and produce solutions, but computers have no consciousness, let alone beliefs.
 Many arguments can take the form of Devil's Advocate to oppose an argument with which the arguer may not necessarily disagree.